Before COVID, one of the biggest employment issues for single mothers was their need for flexible work conditions, including:

 Legislated changes post-COVID include:

-From 20 September 2023, eligible single parents and carers can remain on PPS until their youngest child turns 14, rather than 8.
-This is a victory for single mother activists including CSMC and our members, who had long advocated for change.
+- 2023: Eligibility for the Parenting Payment Single (PPS) raised until the youngest child is fourteen years, up from eight years.
+This is a victory for single mother activists including CSMC and our members.
 Read more in The Age or at Services Australia.

 Legal rights to flexible work